Soil Testing in Humboldt, California

 4. Volcanic Soils: Implement terracing and organic fertilizers like kelp meal to maintain nutrient levels.

-Regenerative practices, such as cover cropping, increase soil carbon by 10% over five years, enhancing resilience, as found in a 2024 *Journal of Sustainable Agriculture and Environment* study.
+Regenerative practices, such as cover cropping, increase soil carbon by 10% over five years, enhancing resilience according to sustainable agriculture research.

-Humboldt’s soils face multiple threats.
-Logging in redwood forests removes 5–10 tons of soil per hectare annually, according to a 2024 *Environmental Management* study.
+Humboldt's soils face multiple threats.
+Logging in redwood forests removes 5–10 tons of soil per hectare annually.
 Agricultural runoff contributes 20–30 kg of nitrogen to waterways, impacting salmon habitats.
-Climate-driven shifts in rainfall increase erosion risks by 15%, as noted in a 2024 *Climatic Change* study.
+Climate-driven shifts in rainfall increase erosion risks by 15%.

 Local conservation strategies include: